 Honda CBR1000RR 0-60 mph in 3.09 seconds

 The Honda CBR1000RR started out as the legendary CBR900RR and has been with us now for what seems like an eternity!
-28 years to be precise.
+28 years to date.

-The CBR900RR from its origin through to when it became a fully-fledged 1000 has never been about peak power and as a result has never led the class in terms of power and top speed.
+From its origin through to when it became a fully-fledged 1000 has never been about peak power and as a result, has never led the class in terms of power and top speed.

-The CBR900RR/1000RR wears many outfits and has changed a fair bit over the span of 28 years with incremental capacity hikes and tweaks to the engine, and new chassis introduced to keep the CBR1000RR competitive against its peers.
+It’s had incremental capacity hikes and tweaks to the engine, and a new chassis was introduced to keep the Honda CBR1000RR competitive against its peers.

 The engine was not the only thing new and was accompanied by a whole new chassis and design.

-Though the engine and its output remained the same and still a great motorcycle, in terms of power and technology the CBR1000RR kind of became long in the tooth as competitors leapt ahead with new motorcycles that had a suite of MotoGP-derived electronics and significantly more power than the CBR1000RR.
+Competitors leaped ahead with new motorcycles that had a suite of MotoGP-derived electronics and significantly more power than the Honda CBR1000RR.

-What transpired was that Honda was kind of left at the bottom of the class as competitors jockeyed for position.
+What transpired was that Honda was kind of left at the bottom of the class as competitors jockeyed for the top position with new models.

-After 9 years Honda finally reacted in 2017 and introduced a new Fireblade and everyone was overly excited.
+After 9 years Honda finally reacted in 2017 and introduced a new CBR1000RR Fireblade, and everyone was overly excited.

 This technology worked in tandem with selectable rider modes much like its competitors.